-JOB OVERVIEW: This position is responsible for providing a center / home-based educational program for children that meets the Head Start Performance Standards, utilizes developmentally appropriate practices for proceedings of infant/toddlor children and complies with practices for pre-school or infant/toddler children and complies with
+JOB OVERVIEW: This position is responsible for providing a center-based educational program for children 0-5 years that meets the Head Start Performance Standards, utilizes developmentally appropriate practices for children and complies with Community Care Licensing

-Community Care Licensing Regulations.
+Regulations.

 QUALIFICATIONS:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, ability, core competencies, and/or physical required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.